MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [x] Canada Revenue Agency (CRA)
 - [ ] Employment and Social Development Canada

-> **Explanation:** The CRA is responsible for administering the Income Tax Act, processing tax returns, and enforcing compliance.
+> **Explanation:**( The CRA is responsible for administering the Income Tax Act, processing tax returns, and enforcing compliance.)

----

 ### What is the main benefit of the progressive tax rate structure for individual taxpayers?